ABaboshin/DotNetCoreProfiler/samples/Readme.md

 cd .. && yarn samples:rabbitmq
 ```

-This samples sends and processes the messages with rabbitmq using masstransit:
+This sample sends and processes the messages with rabbitmq using masstransit:
  - Call `http://localhost:5000/api/sample/bad` to produce one messages which will be consumed with an error
  - Call `http://localhost:5000/api/sample/good` to produce one messages which will be consumed sucessfully